MicrosoftDocs/learn/learn-pr/azure/tm-create-a-threat-model-using-foundational-data-flow-diagram-elements/includes/6-trust-boundary-the-trust-zone-change-element.md

 Here are a few important points to remember about trust boundaries:

-- Include trust boundaries to handle data flow as it crosses different trust zones
+- Include trust boundaries to handle data flow as it crosses different trust zones.
-- Trust boundary **lines** represent data flow as it crosses large environments, like the internet
+- Trust boundary **lines** represent data flow as it crosses large environments, like the internet.
-- Trust boundary **boxes** represent smaller environments, like sandbox environments and corporate networks
+- Trust boundary **boxes** represent smaller environments, like sandbox environments and corporate networks.

 ## Include context

-Include the following context to each trust boundary element:
+Include the following context with each trust boundary element:

 |Context|Questions|
 |-------|---------|